yoannmoinet/nipplejs/README.md

     angle: {
         radian: 1.5707963268,   // angle in radian
         degree: 90
     },
+    raw: {                      // note: angle is the same, beyond the 50 pixel limit
+        distance: 25.4,         // distance which continues beyond the 50 pixel limit
+        position: {             // position of the finger/mouse in pixels, beyond joystick limits
+            x: 125,
+            y: 95
+        }
+    },
     instance: Nipple            // the nipple instance that triggered the event }